syslog-ng/syslog-ng.github.io/doc/_admin-guide/020_The_concepts_of_syslog-ng/003_Global_objects.md

 ## Destination driver

 A communication method used to send log messages.
-For example, syslog-ng can send messages to a remote host via TCP /IP, or write the messages into a file or database.
+For example, {{ site.product.short_name }} can send messages to a remote host via TCP /IP, or write the messages into a file or database.